harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

    Create a new folder call components under `src` folder, then create a `WalletConnect.js` file which we will add our code to detect wallet provider and connect to MetaMask.
 [The full WalletConnect.js file can be found on Github](https://github.com/longfeiWan9/harmony-nft-demo/blob/master/src/components/WalletConnect.js).

-   Also make sure requesting some ONE token in the wallet so we can pay for transaction fees for minting NFT.
+   Also make sure requesting some TestNet token (ONE) from [Harmony TestNet Faucet](https://faucet.pops.one/) to the wallet so we can pay for transaction fees for minting NFT on Harmony Blockchain.

    ```javascript
    //The core code to detect wallet provider and connect to MetaMask